Energy security and efficiency

 Not met

-2020 goal: Maintain or increase Canterbury’s contribution to New Zealand’s security of electricity supply.
+By 2025: Continue to maintain or increase Canterbury’s contribution to New Zealand’s security of electricity supply.

 Met